Christiania Bank

-Christiania Bank og Kreditkasse, branded domestically as Kreditkassen or K-Bank and internationally as Christiania Bank+ was a Norwegian bank that existed between 1848 and 2000 when it merged with MeritaNordbanken and became Nordea.
-The bank had its headquarters in Oslo and was Norway's second largest bank at the time of the merger.
+Christiania Bank og Kreditkasse, branded domestically as Kreditkassen or K-Bank and internationally as Christiania Bank, is a Norwegian bank founded in 1848.

+Following its acquisition in 2000 by MeritaNordbanken, it became part of the Nordea group.
+The institution continues its operations as a specialized private banking and investment banking arm within the Nordea structure.

+Headquartered in Oslo, it was Norway's second largest bank at the time of its acquisition.

 Christiania Bank had branch offices in London, New York, and Singapore.